Owen-SS/CrudApplication/README.md

 Step 3:
   Once enviromental variables have been defined you should be able to run npm run dev to spin up a local frontend site

+  KEY:
+  .ENV(frontend) and USER SECRETS(Backend) should not be pushed up to the repository